toonsevrin/Networking-assignments/A2p5-Frame_Formats/README.md

 Note 4: Before sending the jam signal, nodes always complete the preamble (that way all nodes will notice it).
 The node will continue to send 1,0s after that until the signal is 96 bits long (same reason).

 ### Why is there a source address in ethernet
 One reason could be that you do not require service discovery (eg. ARP) to reply to a packet on the same network.

-Not sure if there are other reasons, the first one is pretty convincing (think tcp fe.).
+Another reason could be switches, to build a table of addresses.

 ### Why is there no end-of-frame delimiter in ethernet
 The end of a frame is usually indicated by the end-of-data-stream symbol at the physical layer or by loss of the carrier signal.
 So this is handled at L1 (usually in the extra values of a 4B/5B or 8B/10B encoding scheme.